MineInAbyss/ProtocolBurrito/README.md

 [![Contribute](https://shields.io/badge/Contribute-e57be5?logo=github%20sponsors&style=flat&logoColor=white)](https://github.com/MineInAbyss/MineInAbyss/wiki/Setup-and-Contribution-Guide)
 </div>

+> [!IMPORTANT]
+> We have archived ProtocolBurrito in favor of writing helpers for working directly with NMS packets in [Idofront](https://github.com/MineInAbyss/Idofront/).
+It's much easier to work with deobfuscated NMS classes these days and we wish to avoid depending on reflection and dependencies that take a while to update.

 A packet wrapper for ProtocolLib generated from Minecraft's obfuscation mappings, thanks to PaperMC's [userdev](https://github.com/PaperMC/paperweight/tree/main/paperweight-userdev) project.
 Comes with clean Kotlin syntax and Java support.

 This project is currently **HIGHLY WIP**!
 Don't use it if you are a fan of stable codebases.